mr-watts/io.mrwatts.fuelinject/Assets/Package/README.md

 **This package depends on external NuGet packages.** To use it, you must also install the [Autofac NuGet package](https://www.nuget.org/packages/Autofac) at **version ^6.4**.

+It is recommended to use a tool such as [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) to install this package and automatically resolve its dependencies.

 ## Assembly References

 Add Assembly reference to `mrwatts.fuelinject.runtime` to your application's assembly definitions (e.g. `Scripts.asmdef`) you want to use this package in.
 It is not auto-referenced.